Giogeorge213/Data_Analytics_Projects/Iowa_Liquor_Sales/Analysis.md

 # Iowa Liquor Sales BigQuery Google open database
+#### A walkthrough of how I am practicing data analysis
-### See the .sql for my queries
+#### See the .sql for my queries

 ## Introduction
 I wanted to analyze a large dataset in a database and GCP has a $300 credit and 90 day free trial so I chose the Iowa Liquor Sales database on BigQuery.
 It's a daily updated database starting from sales in 2012, but I didn't use data from this year.
+I plan on using it later to test models on as the data comes out.
 I copied the data to my project and used the PREVIEW button to view the first 50 rows.
 The database has almost 29 million rows.

 ![Picture1](https://github.com/Giogeorge213/Data_Analytics_Projects/assets/98611938/ca5bd2f2-8b90-4c4a-b72d-00aebfaa1849)